Developer Guide

 - Cons: The filepath needs to be passed to

-with the filepath.
-The filepath is then obtained fromCommandResult
+ThemeCommandParserandThemeCommandto constructCommandResultwith the filepath.
+The filepath is then obtained fromCommandResultatMainWindow. - Cons: Thus,

 -